“Made it back from the CFAR retreat. Wow. What an amazing 5 days.”

 Which is why this post is going to end by pointing out that CFAR is looking to hire someone to join their team to do sales: Hiring: Inside Sales.

 I’ll also add that CFAR is by far the coolest team I’ve ever worked with.
-Sometimes my volunteer role consisted mostly of taking out the trash and cleaning up the space, and it was still really enjoyable because… the staff is awesome.
+Sometimes my involvement consisted mostly of taking out the trash and cleaning up the space, and it was still really enjoyable because… the staff is awesome.
 And coordinating with people who communicate like this, even about meals or flipchart markers, is a pleasure.
 So if the description above sounds awesome and you’ve got sales experience, totally go apply for the job.

 And if the descriptions sounds awesome and you don’t have sales experience, then go apply for the workshop.